dessn/Pippin/README.md

 # Pippin

-Pippin - a pipeline for Supernova cosmology analysis
+Pippin - a pipeline designed to streamline and remove as much hassle as we can when running end-to-end supernova cosmology analyses.